yogapriyasahoo/IT-ASSET-MANAGEMENT/README.md

-# NALCO IT Asset Management System
+# IT Asset Management System

 A PHP & MySQL-based web application for managing IT assets, employee assignments, departments, maintenance logs, asset status tracking, and reports, with an integrated dashboard and automated maintenance status synchronization.